Die Spielregeln, Regelgeschichte

 2016 (IFAB It is added that hybrid systems of natural and artificial surfaces are also allowed if competition rules allow it.

-Field markings (with goal area, penalty area, penalty mark/line, flag posts, corner arc, halfway line)
+Including goal area, penalty area, penalty mark/line, flag posts, corner arc, halfway line.

 The markings vary between 1891 and 1902, sometimes clearly from each other and do not comply with international laws.
 This chronology is based exclusively on international laws, the Laws of the Game.